Being climate prepared includes understanding what climate hazards to expect, how to mitigate hazards and how to respond to an emergency.

 - Secure outdoor furniture

-- Emergency food and water, blanket and supplies for long-term “shelter-in-place”
+- Emergency food and water, blankets and supplies for long-term “shelter-in-place”

 - Check the Air Quality Health Index (AQHI)